“Live in the sunshine, swim the sea, drink the wild air.” – Ralph Waldo Emerson

 STAY: We rented the cutest little house in the Cape Fear Station neighborhood and I can’t recommend it enough!
 It was clean, oh-so cute and allowed weekend rentals.

 EAT: Bald Head Island only has a handful of restaurants (primarily at the Marina), so we cooked the majority of our meals.
-We brought some groceries on the ferry and then stocked up on fresh produce at the Maritime Market.
+You can bring groceries on the ferry or stock up at the Maritime Market.
 (FYI: groceries are a little more expensive on the island).

 I can honestly say that our weekend on BHI was the first time I truly fell in love with the NC coast and didn’t want to leave!
 We quickly decided that we would be returning to Bald Head Island frequently.